anandawln/anandawln/README.md

 ## 🌟 About Me

-📊 Passionate about turning data into insights & decisions
+📊 Passionate about turning raw data into scalable pipelines and actionable insights
-🤖 Currently diving deep into Machine Learning & AI
+🤖 Currently diving deep into Big Data Technologies, Cloud Computing, DevOps, and AI
-🎯 にほんごをべんきょうしています!
+🎯 Focused on building efficient data systems and mastering modern data tech
-🌍 Open to collaborations & learning new tech
+🌍 Open to collaborations on data projects and learning new tools
-🤝 I'm in the process of learning, and I would appreciate any feedback or correction
+🤝 Feedback Welcome - I'm growing every day, so please share tips or corrections!

 ## 📫 Reach Me